entelecheia/nlp4ss/en/_sources/syllabus/index.md

 1. Jurafsky, D., & Martin, J. H. (2020).
 Speech and Language Processing (3rd ed. draft).
 2. Hovy, D. (2022).
 Text Analysis in Python for Social Scientists: Discovery and Exploration.
 Cambridge University Press.

-## Course Policies

-- **Attendance**: Regular attendance and participation in class discussions are expected.
-- **Late Assignments**: Assignments submitted after the due date will incur a 10% penalty per day.
-- **Academic Integrity**: Plagiarism and cheating will not be tolerated.
-All work must be original and properly cited.
-- **Accommodations**: Students requiring special accommodations should contact the instructor within the first week of class.

 ## Additional Resources

 - Online tutorials and documentation for Python NLP libraries